mdn/advanced-js-fundamentals-ck/tutorials/functions/01-calling-functions.md

 ## Invoking functions
 Let's now take a look at the intricacies of function invocation.

-### The differnce between calling functions and referencing functions
+### The difference between calling functions and referencing functions

 The easiest way to call a function is to append a pair of parentheses to the end of the name assigned to the function.